Gitnux/Report 2026

 Supply Chain Visibility Interpretation

-With 51% of food and beverage companies already using track and trace to meet regulations, and 45% planning digital traceability investments in the next 12 months, supply chain visibility is clearly moving from compliance to proactive capability that can cut recall time by up to 50%.
+With 51% of food and beverage companies using track and trace technology and 45% planning digital traceability investments in the next 12 months, it is clear that supply chain visibility is becoming a regulatory and operational priority, especially as traceability can cut recall time by up to 50%.

 Market Size & Investment Interpretation